腦瞳排桴

 Social Work (Bachelor)

-The Bachelor of Social Work (BSW) degree prepares students for entry-level professional generalist practice with diverse populations.
-BSW students acquire knowledge, social work professional values, and the skills necessary to respond competently to the service needs of diverse individuals, families, groups, communities, and organizations.
-The program emphasizes human and social well-being, human rights, social and economic justice, and the empowerment of individuals, families, groups, and communities that experience oppression and discrimination.
-During their final semester, all social work students complete a field internship in a community agency.泭
+The泭 Bachelor of Social Work (BSW) program at North Carolina State 腦瞳排桴 (NC State) prepares students for entry-level professional generalist practice and lifelong learning.
+BSW students acquire the knowledge, skills, values, and ethics of the social work profession, enabling them to respond competently to (a) the service needs of a wide range of populations and (b) the social and political environments that influence well being.
+The program emphasizes human and social well-being, human rights, social and economic justice, environmental justice, and the empowerment of multicultural individuals, families, groups, organizations and communities that experience oppression and discrimination.

 The BSW program is accredited by the Council on Social Work Education ().泭泭The program graduates social workers who follow the泭and apply it to a variety of situations related to diverse client populations, both in the classroom and in field settings